 |7 — $2||14 — $2|

-A new online affiliation system is being implemented in the 2014-2015 school year.
+We will continue to use the online affiliation system this school year.
 The link to the system is available on the Forms page.

 Questions about Affiliation?
 Contact the state office at: [email protected].

 Remember that according to state and national bylaws only chapters affiliated with the regional, state, and national associations shall use the name Family, Career and Community Leaders of America (FCCLA).
 It is illegal and unethical to use the name Family, Career and Community Leaders of America (FCCLA) and not be affiliated on all levels.

 For questions relating to membership cards contact the membership department at national headquarters: (703) 476-4900.

 The Middle Level Affiliation Program is designed for middle school chapters with 51 or more members in grades 6-8.
 National dues are $450 and state dues are $100 regardless on the total number of student members; regional dues are based on 50 members.